 Since 1994, the European Union has allocated more than €228.6 million in humanitarian assistance to Central Asia.

-More recently, small-scale support was provided in response to natural disasters across the region: the avalanches and mudflows in the Gorno-Badakhshan Autonomous Region (GBAR) and Rasht Valley, Tajikistan (July 2015); the earthquakes in Osh, Kyrgyzstan (October 2015) and in GBAR, Tajikistan (December 2015); the floods in Rudaki and Penjikent districts of the Sughd Region in Tajikistan (May 2016), as well as the floods in southern Tajikistan in May 2018.
+More recently, small-scale support was provided in response to natural disasters across the region: the avalanches and mudflows in the Gorno-Badakhshan Autonomous Region (GBAR) and Rasht Valley, Tajikistan (July 2015); the earthquakes in Osh, Kyrgyzstan (October 2015) and in GBAR, Tajikistan (December 2015); the floods in Rudaki and Penjikent districts of the Sughd Region in Tajikistan (May 2016), and the floods in southern Tajikistan in May 2018.